The Legal Analyst Synthesist

 IV.
 PSYCHOLOGY

 22. Endowment Effect.
 We tend to value what we have, more than what we don’t, even when the things are the same.
-Willingness to pay WTP, willingness to accept WTA.
+Willingness to pay (WTP) versus willingness to accept (WTA).
 A ticket we bought for $100 may now be worth $500.
-Even if you only value it at $100 you still tend to go rather than sell it for $500.
-If you lose the ticket, you wouldn’t go out and buy another.
-Costs valued higher than gains.
-Shows up in valuing property damage or environmental harm.
+Even if you only value it at $100 you still tend to go to the game rather than sell it for $500.
+If you lose the ticket, though, you wouldn’t go out and buy another.
+Costs tend to be valued higher than gains.
+This effect shows up in valuing and comparing property damage and environmental harm.

 23. Hindsight Bias.
 Users of the Learned Hand formula (B < P x L (burden of taking precautions) < (probability of loss if precaution not taken) x (gravity of loss)) from Carroll Towing (2d Cir.
-1947) inflate the P, the probability that an accident will occur, because when they are employing the formula, after the fact, the accident DID occur.
-The rule in Tarasoff of therapist liability, for not warning someone of danger revealed in a therapy session, was resolved in a case after the patient did in fact injure someone.
-What injuries will happen as a result of that disclosure rule, when troubled people don’t go to therapists in the first place or talk to them openly when they do see them?
+1947) often are said to inflate the value of P, the probability that an accident will occur, because when they are employing the formula, after the fact, the accident DID occur.
+The rule in Tarasoff of therapist liability, for not warning someone of danger revealed in a therapy session, similarly was announced in a case after the patient DID in fact injure someone.
+Apply a little ex ante thinking: what injuries will happen as a result of that disclosure rule, when troubled people don’t go to therapists in the first place or talk to them openly when they do see them?
+(The best law review title cited in Farnsworth’s book, by the way, is Steven C. Gilles, The Invisible Hand Formula, 80 Va.
+L. Rev. 1015 (1994).)

 24. Framing Effects.
 A middle position seems reasonable to us.
-Overton window moves the debate to the middle of a new frame.
-Prospect theory—people are loss averse.
+An Overton window moves the debate to the middle of a new frame.
+Prospect theory addresses reactions to losses and gains—not surprisingly, people are loss averse.
+A “contrast effect” makes one choice look more attractive when presented next to a lousy one.
 A “cash discount” is perceived as a more attractive price term than a “credit penalty,” even if it is the same policy.

 25. Anchoring.
 Start with one number, no matter how unreasonable, and it is hard to move off of it.
 Asking a jury for a lot of money has been proven to yield a lot of money—not as much as you ask for, but more than if you had asked for less!
 An argument for lawmaking by legislatures (and agencies) rather than by courts that get focused on what happened in the case at bar.